-- Principle 1 – Choose an ‘anchor’ – the thing you choose to focus on during your mindfulness practice.
-Examples include your breath, your senses, a candle flame or a mouthful of food.
+- Principle 1 – Choose an ‘anchor’ – the thing you will focus on during your mindfulness practice.
+Examples include your breath, your 5 senses, a candle flame or a mouthful of food.

 - Principle 2 – Commit to a set period of time or number of breaths for your practice and stick to it.
 This could be anything upwards of one minute or 10 breaths.

 - Principle 3 – Focus on your anchor and use it as the place to return your attention to whenever your mind distracts you with thoughts, sensations or feelings.

 - Principle 4 – Whenever thoughts, sensations or feelings arise notice that it has happened and let go without judgment, question, analysis or criticism.
 It is normal to have this experience and every time you let go and return to the anchor you are exercising a muscle in emotional regulation and discernment.

 - Principle 5 – Accept that you have a busy mind.
 The purpose of mindfulness practice is not to completely clear your mind but to come in to a new relationship with it.
 To become an observer of the comings and goings of your mind and make more discerning choices about what you allow to consume your attention.

 - Mindfulness of the breath – close your eyes and using your breath as an anchor, focus on the experience of deep, slow breaths moving through your nose, down your throat and into your lungs.
 Notice that the air is warmer as it exits, notice your chest expanding and contracting and notice the rhythm of your breathing.
 With any thoughts, feelings or sensations that arise, observe that they are there and then gently let them go and return to the breath.